AvolitesLtd/TitanManual/docs/cue-lists/cue-list-playback.md

 <Keys.SoftKey>Track</Keys.SoftKey> | The cue will track
 <Keys.SoftKey>Block</Keys.SoftKey> | The cue will not take tracking states from previous cues.
 All subsequent cues will track from the Block cue.
 <Keys.SoftKey>Solo Excluding Shapes</Keys.SoftKey> | No states are tracked into or out of the cue, but shapes will track into the cue, except for dimmer shapes which will not track.
 This lets you have a cue that solos all levels but allows non-dimmer shapes to continue.
 <Keys.SoftKey>Cue Only</Keys.SoftKey> | Changes in this cue will not track to subsequent cues.
-Unchanged states from previous cues will be restored in subsequent cues.
+Tracked values from previous cues will be restored in subsequent cues.
 <Keys.SoftKey>Solo</Keys.SoftKey> | No states are tracked into or out of a solo cue.
 States from previous cues will track to subsequent cues but will not appear in the solo cue.
 <Keys.SoftKey>Block Shapes</Keys.SoftKey> | Any tracked shapes will stop from this cue.
 Other attributes will continue to be tracked.
 This lets you create a point where you can guarantee all shapes will stop.